LAMcGuinness/Milestone1-Bluebells/README.md

     - On the landing page there is a call to action button which will link to a contact form.
     - This can be found in the Contact Page there is a contact form.
 There is also a link with google maps here.
     - In the footer section of each page the phone numberes and email address for the school are clearly visable.

+#### Returning User
+ * Find the contact details for the school so I can contact them directly about specifics such as enrolling a child.
+    - Contact information email/phone number is in the footer of each page.
+    - Call to action button on landing page which opens a pop up contact form.
+    - Contact Section has an contact form as well as directions to the school.
+ * Want to find there social media details to learn more about the day to day activites in the school.
+    - Links to the schools social media accounts can be found in the footer of each page.
+Social media updated regularly with school activities.
+ * I want to find out services times to see if this school times would suit my schedule.
+    - In the sessions section can see the times clearly for the two sessions available Monday to Friday.
+    - There is also a link to the pdf of the term timetable for the current school year.
+This opens in a new tab.

 ### Testing Functionality
 #### Checked for broken links